 Stable test passes when the component it is testing works, and it fails when that component functionality is not working, potentially indicating what needs to be fixed.

 Unstable test on the other hand sometimes passes and sometimes fails, thus making the test unreliable and just an invitation to investigate what is going on.

 Because nobody likes not knowing what went wrong, your team will quickly lose confidence in you if tests you wrote are flaky and unstable.
 If some tests consistently fail in the pipeline even after being "fixed", they will get followed up with "Ah, that's the one that always fails" sentence.
 This is an excuse to ignore and not fix it anymore, which marks the beginning of a bad relationship between developers and testers.

-Throughout the next couple of articles, I will discuss automation testing strategies we use here at Infinity Mesh.
+Throughout the next couple of articles, I will discuss automation testing strategies we use here at Cape Ann.

 I'll tell you about issues you will run into when writing and executing tests.

 I will give you solutions, alternatives and discuss what is the best approach depending on circumstances.